 A running title up to 50 characters long, no spaces.

-Abstract together with keywords should be in English (1800—2000 characters, no indent) in Times New Roman, 10 pt.
+Abstract together with keywords should be in English (1800-2000 characters, no indent) in Times New Roman, 10 pt.
 It should contain the main objective(s) of the study, methods, main results and conclusions.
 An abstract in a language different from the language of the manuscript (if any) should additionally contain initials and last names of all authors, affiliations of all authors (including their locations), the e-mail of the corresponding author (Please do not list more than two corresponding authors) and the title of the article (in bold).

 Leave a blank line after the abstract.

-Provide up to six kеуwords in alphabetical order separated by commas.
+Provide six kеуwords in alphabetical order separated by commas.
 Keywords should not repeat words and phrases used in the title of the manuscript.